All Episodes Plain Text

 Good morning, and how are you ladies this morning on this cold morning here in Alabama?

-I mean, they have helped me.
+I mean, they've really helped me.

 I've learned a lot from those books.